 Research Overview

-We study the mechanics and multiphysics of soils, rocks, and other granular and porous media and how their behavior governs interactions with natural and engineered systems.
-These processes span multiple spatial and temporal scales and involve complex material response, large deformation, and coupled mechanical, hydraulic, thermal, and chemical effects, presenting fundamental challenges for mechanistic understanding and predictive modeling.
+We study the mechanics and multiphysics of soils, rocks, and other granular and porous media, and how their behavior governs interactions with natural and engineered systems.
+These processes span multiple spatial and temporal scales, involving complex material response, large deformation, and coupled mechanical, hydraulic, thermal, and chemical effects, posing fundamental challenges for mechanistic understanding and predictive modeling.

-To address these challenges, we integrate physics-based theory, advanced numerical methods, laboratory experiments, and data-enabled approaches.
-By linking material-scale mechanisms with system-level behavior, our work advances predictive geomechanics and supports informed engineering decisions in complex environments.
+To address these challenges, we combine physics-based theory, advanced computational methods, laboratory experiments, and data-enabled approaches.
+By linking material-scale mechanisms with system-level behavior, our work advances predictive geomechanics and supports informed engineering decisions in complex environments

 Areas of Research